 This Yolo County city caters to those who value environmentally sound practices.
 Approximately 45 percent of the off-campus student body commutes to UC Davis on bicycles.
 Locals and students alike benefit from bicycle trails and the nearby United States Bicycling Hall of Fame.
-There are also plentiful amenities such as farmer’s markets, outdoor cafes as well as opportunities to enjoy music, art and theater.
+There are also plentiful amenities such as farmer’s markets, and outdoor cafes as well as opportunities to enjoy music, art, and theater.

-Outdoor exercise, sunshine and healthy eating are all beneficial to a person’s mental health.
+Outdoor exercise, sunshine, and healthy eating are all beneficial to a person’s mental health.
 However, given that an estimated 44.7 million Americans suffer from some form of mental illness, the citizens of Davis, California, likely feel the impact.
-Emotional well-being may be negatively impacted by money issues related to cost of living and housing prices.
+Emotional well-being may be negatively impacted by money issues related to the cost of living and housing prices.
 Fortunately, there are nearby therapeutic resources available for those seeking help.

 California’s Mental Health Statistics